Essex Abroad on social media:

 Add an additional year on to your degree and spend it at one of our 150+ partner universities.
 You'll go in Year 3 and return back to Essex to complete your final year.

-This is the main tool where you can research our partner universities abroad.
+Our exchange finder is the main tool where you can research our partner universities abroad.
 It includes links to partner university websites which will help you research the modules available, the language classes are taught in and lots of other useful information such as credit loads and term dates.

-For an initial search you don't need to complete all of the fields in the search.
+TOP TIP - For an initial search you don't need to complete all of the fields in the search.
 We suggest using the faculty/department field to filter by the department you are studying in at Essex.

 Essex is now a member of the International Student Exchange Program (ISEP).
 ISEP is a US based provider which offers students access to a wider exchange network comprising of over 200 participating universities globally.
 Giving you and wonderful opportunity to secure a place in a location you desire.